GKO95/GKO95.github.io/_docs/programming/en/PRGMING_C.md

 Since the hexadecimal memory address should not be written by hand, the only way to assign the pointer is by the existing memory address.
 Beware, the data type must match on assignment to the variable.

+While a memory address is expressed in eight bytes (32-bit architecture) or sixteen bytes (64-bit architecture) of hexadecimal, a single memory is limited to hold data of one byte.
+The `char` data type is enough with a single byte, but the `int` integer or `float` floating-point number requires four bytes of memory space.
+However, since the pointer only returns the first memory address of overall memory space, the compiler won't know whether the data is complete when the data type is not specified.

 ```c
 /* VARIABLE INITIALIZATION */
 int variable = 365;